Commuter shuttle bus Chariot halts services in SF

 “The CPUC has a responsibility to suspend a carrier’s operating permit for failure to maintain a vehicle in safe operating mode, other violations related to transportation safety, and/or failure to comply with the DMV’s employee Pull Notice Program,” CPUC Public Information Officer Christopher Chow told TechCrunch.

-Chariot positions itself as a flexible mass transit service that falls somewhere in between public transportation and Uber/Lyft.
+Chariot positions itself as a flexible mass transit service that falls somewhere in-between public transportation and Uber/Lyft.
 Chariot, which costs about $4 per trip, was completing 4,000 rides a day across its 13 original commuter routes last August.

 At the time, Chariot said it was in talks with San Francisco to officially supplement public mass transit with Chariot’s flexible mass transit.
 Earlier this week, officials approved the San Francisco Municipal Transit Agency proposed rules that would prevent Chariot from running its shuttles along public transit routes.